Suggested Emphasis: Beautiful church buildings mean nothing if the people who worship there do not serve the Lord.

 King David, thought that he would build a beautiful building, or temple, to the Lord.
 He thought that the Ark of the Covenant should be kept in a building instead of a tent.
 That way it would stay in one place instead of being moved around.
 But the Lord did not want David to build the temple.
 He wanted David’s son, Solomon, to build it.

 When King David died Solomon became the new king.
 King Solomon made lots of plans for the temple and the temple he built was very special.
 It was made of special stone on the outside and cedar wood on the inside.
-The cedar wood walls had beautiful carvings of angels, palm trees and flowers on them.
+The cedar wood walls had beautiful carvings of angels, palm trees and flowers on them (reminding one of the Garden of Eden).
 The floor of the temple was made of solid gold.

 There were two main rooms.
 The biggest room was called the Holy Place and only priests could go in it.
 There was also a smaller room with gold walls called the Most Holy Place.
 Only the High Priest could go in the Most Holy Place.
 Inside this room there were two huge angels carved from olive wood.
 Their wings stretched from one side of the room to the other.
 Solomon even had these angel statues covered with gold.
 All of this beautiful gold and the beautiful carvings would show how wonderful God was.
 It took thousands of workers seven years to build the temple.